 Welcome to the Department of Biology

-We take great pride in both our teaching and our research endeavours.
 Our Department is home to faculty and researchers with research interests in ecology, environmental biology, physiology, microbiology, cellular biology and molecular biology.
 Our scientific facilities include an aquatics facility, a field station in the Cypress Hills, the Environmental Quality Analysis Laboratory (EQAL), and the recently established Institute of Environmental Change and Society (IECS).
 IECS provides world-class infrastructure and research expertise in environmental sciences via state-of-the-art microscopy, proteomics and genomics facilities.
 Additionally, we frequently collaborate with researchers at the Royal Saskatchewan Museum, the Saskatchewan Disease Control Laboratory and several other scientific organizations in Southern Saskatchewan.

-Our department offers high quality undergraduate and graduate programs.
+We offer high quality undergraduate and graduate programs.
 The undergraduate programs have strong hands-on components as many courses include laboratories developed and overseen by four full-time laboratory instructors.
-Junior and senior students also benefit from small classes (10 – 30 students).
+Junior and senior students also benefit from small classes (10 - 30 students).
 We have an active honours program, a co-op program and many opportunities for students to participate in research projects.
 Accessible, modern research facilities put our PhD and MSc students at the forefront in their fields.
 Our graduate students benefit from working in a close-knit, supportive environment that encourages innovative science.

 Biology at Science Rendezvous

 Biology displays caught the eye of Leader Post reporter Ashley Martin at Science Rendezvous on Saturday.
-Read Ashely's article "Weird Science takes over the University of Regina".
+Read Ashely's article "Weird Science takes over the University of Regina.

 Gendron, F., Hancherow, A., and Norton, A. 2016.
 Exploring and revitalizing Indigenous food networks in Saskatchewan, Canada, as a way to improve food security.
 Health Promotion International.